ihor-delta/delta/README.md

 - changing principles of these Freedoms is impossible.
 Only Responsible For These Freedoms have right for this.
 - any representative is not able to change these Freedoms personally for himself/herself
 - this process must be organised consciously
+- Freedom Of Transition also applied when The Venus Project is providing

 ### Important clarifications:
 - the whole society of representatives of mankind is guilty of creating outcasts between representatives of mankind